reduguardianu/git-take-photo/README.md

 You need to run main.py without remote option

 ## Workstation side
-You need to set thin client IP and port on which app is running
+You need to set thin client IP and port on which app is running via *--remote* option of main program